WICG/webpackage/explainers/subresource-loading.md

 the bundle, and a subframe is instantiated as an [opaque origin](https://html.spec.whatwg.org/multipage/origin.html#concept-origin-opaque) frame.
-If a URL is available from an attached bundle, the browser must retrieve it from the bundle, instead of using any [registered custom protocolhandler](https://html.spec.whatwg.org/multipage/system-state.html#dom-navigator-registerprotocolhandler) for its scheme.
+If a URL is available from an attached bundle, the browser must retrieve it from the bundle, instead of using any [registered custom protocol handler](https://html.spec.whatwg.org/multipage/system-state.html#dom-navigator-registerprotocolhandler) for its scheme.

 Note that `resources` attribute is reflected to JavaScript as a [`DOMTokenList`](https://developer.mozilla.org/en-US/docs/Web/API/DOMTokenList).